 IV.
 Paperwork Reduction Act

-The final rule will implement statutory changes to the FDIC's deposit insurance regulations.
+The interim rule will implement statutory changes to the FDIC's deposit insurance regulations.
 It will not involve any new collections of information pursuant to the Paperwork Reduction Act (44 U.S.C.
 3501 et seq.).
 Consequently, no information collection has been submitted to the Office of Management and Budget for review.

 V. Regulatory Flexibility Act